guigolab/cls3-final-files-description/README.md

 The attribute tags description can be found here on the main [gencode-cls-master-table github page](https://github.com/guigolab/gencode-cls-master-table?tab=readme-ov-file#attributes-specifics). _gene_id_ and _transcript_id_ both specify the anchored merged transcript identifier in the format anchTMxxxxxxxxxxxx.

+The final refined master table has the following artifact models included, in addition to the genuine models: polyASJdisag, recountSlt50, spliceSiteMisalign, tRepeatOverlap.

  ## intronChain masterTable GTF
  This GTF was created from the main master table to further reduce the transcript redundancy, while preserving the master table transcript identifiers (anchTMxxxxxxxxxxxx) in the attributes.